 Peter C. Mitchell Sells 10,000 Shares of Coeur Mining Inc (CDE) Stock

-Coeur Mining Inc CFO Peter C. Mitchell sold 10,000 shares of the firm's stock in a transaction on Friday, April 28th.
-The stock was sold at an average price of $8.89, for a total value of $88,900.00.
+Coeur Mining Inc CFO Peter C. Mitchell sold 10,000 shares of the business's stock in a transaction on Friday, April 28th.
+The shares were sold at an average price of $8.89, for a total value of $88,900.00.

 Comments